Wilms Tumor - Childhood: Statistics

 A Wilms tumor occurs most often in young children, usually between the ages of 3 and 4.
 In fact, two-thirds of Wilms tumors are diagnosed before age 5, and nearly all cases are diagnosed before age 10.
 As children get older, these tumors are less common, but they can still occur in people of any age.
 Wilms tumors are slightly more common in girls than in boys, and the risk is slightly higher in Black children than White children.
 Asian American children have the lowest risk.

-Stage I, II, and III tumors with a favorable histology have a 4-year survival rate that ranges from 95% to 100%.
+Stage I, II, and III tumors with a favorable histology have a 4-year relative survival rate that ranges from 95% to 100%.
 The histology of a tumor is how its cells look under a microscope.
-Stage IV and V tumors with a favorable histology have a 4-year survival rate that ranges from 85% to 100%.
+Stage IV and V tumors with a favorable histology have a 4-year relative survival rate that ranges from 85% to 100%.
 Survival rates for tumors with a focal anaplastic histology are generally lower in each category and range from 70% to 100% survival rates.
 For tumors with a diffuse anaplastic histology, the survival rates range from 30% to 85% in different stage categories.

-It is important to remember that statistics on the survival rates for children with a Wilms tumor are an estimate and are based on a small number of patients due to Wilms tumors being generally uncommon.
-The estimate comes from annual data based on the number of children with this tumor in the United States.
-Also, experts measure the survival statistics every 4 or 5 years.
-This means the estimate may not reflect the results of advancements in how a Wilms tumor is diagnosed or treated from the last 4 or 5 years.
+Survival rates for children with a Wilms tumor are based on a small number of patients due to Wilms tumors being generally uncommon.
+Experts measure relative survival rate statistics for children with a Wilms tumor every 4 or 5 years.
+This means the estimate may not reflect the results of advancements in how children with a Wilms tumor are diagnosed or treated from the last 4 or 5 years.
 Talk with your child’s doctor if you have any questions about this information.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society and National Institutes of Health MedlinePlus websites.
-Additional source was: Seigel R, et al.: Cancer Statistics 2022.
+Additional source was: Seigel R, et al.: Cancer Statistics 2023.
 CA: A Cancer Journal for Clinicians.
-2022 Jan; 72(1):7–33. doi/full/10.3322/caac.21708.
-(All sources accessed January 2022.)
+2023 Jan; 73(1):17–48. doi/full/10.3322/caac.21763.
+(All sources accessed March 2023.)

 The next section in this guide is Medical Illustrations.
 It offers a drawing of a kidney, which is where a Wilms tumor occurs.
 Use the menu to choose a different section to read in this guide.